Author Brian Lysaght, Esq.

 Los Angeles legend Brian Lysaght came into my life for very strange reasons.
 Author Lysaght began his legal career as a law clerk to the eminent Justice Stanley Mosk.
 What an honor to be only one degree from the esteemed Jurist Mosk namesake of the main Los Angeles County Courthouse.
+I wonder if Mr. Lysaght is part of the David Doan decoy operation?

 International Author Lysaght, as he is sometimes known in local legal circles, continues that color today as he holds court at O’Brien’s Pub in Santa Monica.
 Lysaght brings a James Bond-like intrigue and excitement to federal law & motion litigation.
 The litigator author needs a paralegal who is also a litigation secretary for long dictation sessions producing four legal thrillers.
 The litigator is now seeking to transfer his analog products to digital technology for electronic distribution.